The Florida Bar

 The Florida Bar has one of the most open systems in the country and among regulated professions in Florida.
 Closed files are public records for one year from date of closing.
 All files are public record after a grievance committee concludes action.
 Files pending at the staff or grievance committee levels are confidential, however, a pending file can be confirmed as active if an inquiry includes specific information about the case.
 In addition, The Florida Bar website lists 10-year discipline history for lawyers and makes the key public record documents readily available to the public.

 3. Don’t most lawyers get away with bad behavior and if disciplined only receive a slap on the wrist?

-In the past five years, more than 1,700 lawyers have been disciplined by the Florida Supreme Court including 411 disbarments, 717 suspensions and 234 reprimands.
+In the five years from 2011-12 to 2015-16, more than 1,700 lawyers have been disciplined by the Florida Supreme Court including 430 disbarments/disciplinary revocations, 820 suspensions and 258 reprimands.
 The severity of the discipline is based on the seriousness of the misconduct.

 4. It seems that only small firm and solo practitioners are typically disciplined.

 Although it is the responsibility of The Florida Bar to regulate individual lawyers --not law firms-- the Bar has prosecuted hundreds of cases involving multiple lawyers at the same firm and has also taken swift action for the emergency suspension of high-profile lawyers in large firms who have misused client funds.

 5. Does the number of complaints against a lawyer reflect on his or her character and integrity?